CONSERVING A PIONEERING REGENCY BUILDING TO DELIVER A WORLD CLASS ARTS VENUE

 TRADITIONAL CRAFTS TO TECHNICAL EXCELLENCE

-Pioneering for its time, the building has the longest-span timber-frame in the country.
-Original decorative timber features have been revealed and restored using specialist craft skills and workmanship, conserving the unique character of the original 1806 interior.
+Pioneering for its time, the building has the longest-single-span timber-frame in the country.
+The original timber roof structure has been revealed and the original character of the building restored.
+Windows along the west side have been opened up, and their original decorative timber linings reinstated using specialist craft skills and workmanship that conserve the character of the remarkable 1806 interior.

 Team